 For me personally, the breathing of choice was the following:

 I breathe deeply into my stomach and consciously imagine that my entire sphincter muscles release completely when I breathe in, meaning that I am open downwards.
 I maintain this feeling of openness and do not tense up again.
-As I exhale, the abdomen then pulls inwards and upwards (as if I wanted to suck up my navel) and the upper abdominal muscles are pushed downwards gently but with focus.
+As I exhale, the abdomen then pulls inwards and upwards (as if I wanted to suck my navel up) and the upper abdominal muscles are pushed downwards gently but with focus.
 I repeat this exercise for as long as I can concentrate well.
 As soon as I notice that I'm tensing up or losing focus, I stop and continue practising another time.